lydell/source-map-resolve/readme.md

 The arguments are identical to `sourceMapResolve.resolveSourceMap`, except that you may also provide the same `options` as in `sourceMapResolve.resolveSources`.

-This is simply a convienience method that first resolves the source map and then its sources.
+This is a convenience method that first resolves the source map and then its sources.
 You could also do this by first calling `sourceMapResolve.resolveSourceMap` and then `sourceMapResolve.resolveSources`.

 The result is identical to `sourceMapResolve.resolveSourceMap`, with the properties from `sourceMapResolve.resolveSources` merged into it.

+There is one extra feature available, though.
+If `code` is `null`, `codeUrl` is treated as a url to the source map instead of to `code`, and will be read.
+This is handy if you _sometimes_ get the source map url from the `SourceMap: <url>` header (see the [Notes] section).
+In this case, the `sourceMappingURL` property of the result is `null`.

+[Notes]: #notes

 ### `sourceMapResolve.*Sync()` ###